phdonner/phdonner/README.md

 My native language is Swedish, but I was born in Tampere which is a predominantly Finnish city.
 Therefore most of us had bilingual competence as a gift.
 I've been working quite a lot in English speaking communities, but unidiomatic use of English will hopefully still be excused.
 If you have time to [write to me](https://github.com/phdonner/phdonner/blob/main/README.md#contact-information), you can be confident that politely expressed corrections will be most gratefully received.

 Right now my primary occupation is development of opto fiber network maintenance systems and tools.
-I'm doing work for a rural network cooperative which is preparing a smart rural project.
+I'm doing more or less full-time voluntary work for a rural network cooperative which is preparing a smart rural project.
 Please study the cooperative's [Smart Rural 27 pages](https://nettinoste.fi/wp/category/smart-rural-27/), in case you would like to have a look at the preparatory work we have been doing.
 It is a mix of Finnish and English content with summaries in both directions.

 ---